dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

   Our 8-bit CPU utilizes a Von Neumann memory layout.
 Since a Von Neumann memory architecture is being used, both Imem (instruction memory) and Dmem (data memory) will be combined into one holistic memory unit but will be modeled as two separate units.
 Imem will load up the instruction from the unified memory while Dmem is the memory that you read and write from.
   </p>
   <p>
-  Since we are using 16 bit width instructions, each instruction will require 2 bytes to be represented in memory.
-As seen in the model above, since the address width is 8 bits, we can represent 2^8 = 256 bits in memory.
+  Since we are using 16 bit width instructions, each instruction will require 2 bytes to be represented in imem.
+As seen in the memory map above, since the address width is 8 bits, we can represent 2^8 = 256 bits in memory.
 This design is also byte addressable.
 Therefore, each instruction will take up 2 address numbers in memory.
-We decided to let both Imem and Dmem to have 2^6 = 64 registers each, which gives each a size of 128 bits.
-Therefore, Imem addresses will go from 0x00 to 0x3E while Dmem addresses will go from where Imem left off from to 0xFe.
+We decided to let both Imem and Dmem to each a size of 128 bits.
+Therefore, Imem addresses will take up the bottom 128 bits while Dmem addresses will take up the top 128 bits.
+Dmem will be given address a, what data to write from memory (wd), and what data to read from memory (rd).
+When write enabled goes high and is on a positive clock edge, the address and data will be written to dmem.

-## <u>Memory</u>

-### **Imem:**

-### Dmem:

-## <u>Controller</u>

 ### Main Decoder: